CreepTV/CreepTV.github.io/readme.md

 Someday i started to write about characters that inherit parts of my personality, with the aim to effectively split myself into those characters. that didnt suceed but i kept to write still, and now i got a pretty intricate canon of characters and places in my head. this went on and im somewhat doing self therapy with it by packing it all with hefty metaphors and details. its at a point where i almost dissociate into there when circumstances are correct.
-No, these Characters do not posess indepencendce nor take control over any of my actions, i cancelled that development
+No, these Characters do not posess indepencendce nor take control over any of my actions, i cancelled that development but i think that it would be possible to access the assoicated traits by calling me by the name of that shard.

 #### Shards
 Shards are the collective term for Characters that ive made so far, or rather, isolated from the rest of myself.
-Currently, there are 7 Shards:
+Currently, there are 8 Shards:
 - Devin
-  - A feline anthro(pomorph) who is a impure Vessel from Void, but addicted to cuddles and clingy
+  - A feline anthro(pomorph) who is a impure Vessel from Void, but addicted to cuddles and clingy.
 - Antares
   - A black-coloured Dragon who has changed their gender over their lifespan. their history is mostly unknown.
 - Leonis
-  - Resident of Dhat-Badan, a massive Tree similar to Yggdrasil, and owner of a internationally renown library.
+  - Resident of Dhat-Badan, a massive Tree similar to Yggdrasil, and owner of a internationally renown library, therefore jack-of-all-trades.
 Tea enjoyer.
 - Valerie
   - A girl whos heart had to be replaced with a mechanical variant, living in steampunk era.
 Well-Versed with mechanics and practical technology.
 - Rastaban
   - A mechanical dragon orginally tasked to protect a kingdom, went rouge and now is a agressive and violent killer machine.
 - Evelyn
-  - Human female of unknown identity and age, well-experienced with clothes, but usually keeps a depressive mindset.
+  - Human female of unknown identity and age, well-experienced with clothes, but is acutely affected by a severe depression and self harm.
 - Ray
   - Formerly Human whos now a Cyborg being, traumatised by forced experiences in sex work.
+- Carla
+  - A memetic concept of a hummingbird, who only appears in dreams and is renown for being annoying and unnerving.

+#### Places
+this is a long list, since each area or place is highly detailed with many special ideas and such, including transition zones and climate, but heres a short rundown:

+- Green Swale of the Seven Spires
+Residence of Devin and Leonis on Dhat-Badan, is a thick and lush jungle, with many rivers.
+- Astral Ocean
+A vast ocean that spans the coast of the northern reaches and swale. residence to Antares. the sky here is always clear to stars and more.
+- Nothern Reaches
+Afoot of a mountain massive lays a ice flat, where the metaphoric emotional cold resides.

+those are the "main" places as of right now, not going to go into detail that much.
 ### Skills

 this is a bit of "a little bit of everything", but ill try